yaho3122/lab-apps-portfolio/Bioinformatics-Tools/BlastN/architecture.md

 # BlastN: Custom Genome BLAST Search with Advanced Stitching

+## Executive Summary
+BlastN is a production-ready bioinformatics tool designed to bridge the gap between computational BLAST results and experimental biological reality.
+It is specifically optimized for handling proprietary genomes and complex fragmented alignments.

+🚀 Key Value Propositions
+Intelligent Hit Stitching: Automatically merges fragmented BLAST HSPs into continuous sequences, filling gaps up to 2kb with actual reference sequences.

+Biological Accuracy (Strand-Aware): Precisely extracts 5' (promoter) and 3' (UTR) flanking regions by calculating coordinates based on genomic orientation (Plus/Minus strands).

+Fail-Safe Verification: Features an integrated ClustalW global alignment layer to self-verify every result, preventing costly errors in primer and gRNA design.

+Scalable Performance: Includes a "Summary Mode" for large queries (>1kb) to prevent application crashes by allowing manual inspection of gap distances before stitching.

+Developer's Note: "This tool was born out of a real-world wet-lab failure.
+After a strand-logic error led to failed PCR primers, I rebuilt this app with a 'Trust but Verify' philosophy, making ClustalW validation a core pillar of the workflow."

 ## Application Overview

 **BlastN** is a specialized web-based BLAST search tool designed for custom proprietary genomes, featuring intelligent hit stitching, gap filling, and strand-aware flanking sequence extraction.
 Unlike standard NCBI BLASTn, this tool automatically stitches fragmented alignments, handles large gaps, provides color-coded visualization of matches/mismatches/indels, and offers optional ClustalW alignment verification.